As our mission statement illustrates, we are dedicated to helping our students work towards the "betterment of humanity".

 We are a medical student organization at the Pritzker School of Medicine dedicated to relieving the health disparities of developing countries.
 We annually plan a service trip to an international and underserved location to provide needed medical services.
 We also raise money throughout the year to make a generous donation to the non-profit organization with whom we partner.
 In doing so we experience and witness the health disparities in these countries, understand these issues in order to ultimately become health advocates by educating our community.

-Faculty Advisors: Brian Callender, MD, and James Woodruff, MD, Department of Medicine
+Faculty Advisors: Brian Callender, MD, and Sonia Oyola, MD, Department of Medicine

 The South Side Science Scholars group is committed to creating and delivering a sustainable weekly afterschool science program to under-served Chicago grade schools, particularly those of the South Side.
 We aspire to positively impact children's scientific thinking, elements of health education, communication skills, and enthusiasm for science.